liamhv31/Projects/Snapped-Phish-ing-Line.md

 ./Scriptup/marvid:	$headers = "From: Blessing <blessing@heaven.com>";
 ```

+Lots of stuff!
+But only a couple emails.
+Now, you can just trial and error these to see which is the answer, but it's important to actually understand "why?" it's the answer.

 ### Question 10 - The adversary used other email addresses in the obtained phishing kit.
 What is the email address that ends in "@gmail.com"?